Siddy212/iconic-es-de/README.md

    - `Grid: Marquee Small/Medium/Large` - A grid view that display small/medium/large marquees.

 - `Theme Color Scheme` - sets the color scheme that is used for the overall theme on all views.
-There are 6 built in color schemes to choose from.
-3 have the standard art, while the other 3 allow customization:
+There are 3 color schemes to choose from, while also having 3 schemes allowing for user provided custom artwork:
    - `Light`
    - `Dark`
    - `Retro Gray`